jeffgreco13/filament-breezy/README.md

 ### Sanctum Personal Access tokens

-As of Laravel 8.x Sanctum is included with Laravel, but if you don't already have the package follow the [installation instructions here](https://laravel.com/docs/8.x/sanctum#installation).
+Since Laravel 11.x Sanctum is no longer included by default.
+If you don't already have the package installed follow the [installation instructions here](https://laravel.com/docs/sanctum#installation).

 Enable the Sanctum token management component: